celo-org/docs/docs/learn/celo-protocol.md

 The Governance contract is set as “owner” for all of the Celo Core Contracts.
 This allows the protocol to carry out agreed governance proposals by executing code in the context of the Governance contract.
 Proposals are selected for consideration and voted on by CELO holders using a weighted vote based on the same Locked CELO commitment used to vote to elect validators.

-## Ultralight Synchronization

-Celo provides extremely fast, secure synchronization to enable light clients to begin to track the current state of the Celo blockchain ledger almost immediately.
-This means that even wallet users with high latency, low bandwidth, or high-cost data tariffs can use Celo.

-In Ethereum, verifying whether data received from an untrusted full node really does represent the current state of a blockchain requires fetching every block header ever produced to confirm they form a cryptographically secure chain.
-A consequence of Celo using a BFT consensus algorithm is that it can do that verification by building a chain only of changes in the validator set, not each individual block.

-Roadmap: Synchronization performance will be further improved with BLS signature aggregation and succinct zero-knowledge proofs, via zk-SNARKs.

 ## Incentives for Operating Full Nodes

 In Ethereum, there are few incentives to run a full node that is not mining.
 Few nodes serve light clients, and this results in a poor experience for mobile wallets.